Buyer's Guide

 • May have common areas and swimming pools as part of the amenities

-• Prices can be comparable to that of existing homes depending on location
+• Prices can be comparable to those of existing homes, depending on location

 Existing Homes:

-• May not be as energy-efficient but can be updated and you can take advantage of tax benefits for energy-efficient improvements
+• May not be as energy-efficient, but can be updated, allowing you to take advantage of tax benefits for energy-efficient improvements

 • Do not come with warranties, maybe a 1-year home warranty service

-• Existing neighborhoods are already built out so you don’t have to suffer the inconvenience of new construction
+• Existing neighborhoods are already built out, so you don’t have to suffer the inconvenience of new construction sites

 • Don’t necessarily have HOA dues, which can save you money and headaches dealing with restrictions on what you can or cannot do to your home

-• Prices can be better than new homes depending on location
+• Prices can be better than new homes, depending on the location

-Clarify your priorities, which will drive your choices that best fit your family’s needs.
+The key is to clarify your priorities, which will drive your choices that best fit your needs.

 As a homeowner, you have the ability to: